-Based on the project team's analysis, discussions with planning staff, and public input received, there are number of regulatory items that warrant attention within this Subarea Plan:
+Based on the North Bank Plan's project team analysis, discussions with planning staff, and public input received thus far, there are number of regulatory items that warrant attention within this process:

 North River Overlay boundary and associated standards.
-Most notably this includes the building site coverage standards and suggestions to identify and plan for strategic through-block pathways.
+Most notably this includes the building site coverage standards discussed on page eight - including suggestions to identify and plan for strategic mid-block connections.
 Changes to the NRO boundary are also recommended.

 - Re-examine complete street designations and associated block-frontage standards.
 This includes ground level uses, building location and orientation, window transparency, and block-frontage landscaping on applicable streets.
-The Appendix details notable gaps in the complete street designations and standards associated with the North Bank goals and policies. - Consider strategic streetscape design standards/strategies.
+The Appendix details notable gaps in the complete street designations and standards associated with the North Bank goals and policies. - Consider strategic streetscape design standards/strategies .
 These could also be aligned with existing/updated complete street designations, though there are likely to be unique corridor specific provisions (e.g., key standards for Lincoln and Howard Streets to function more like a "green street" to better emphasize the connection to the river). - Applicable DTG design standards.
 There is considerable room for improvement in clarifying and enhancing the full range of site and building design standards that now exist for the zones.
 Another element to consider in conjunction with refined design standards is the use of administrative departures, which can be more efficient than the design review process. - Parking provisions.
 Closely examine recommendations from the Nelson\Nygaard Downtown Parking Study to identify potential regulatory provisions.
 These could include the expansion of the no minimum parking requirement area and other adjustments to minimum parking requirements outside of the no-parking zone within the CB zone.